ZhangGe6/onnx-modifier/README.md

 > Note: For the newly added node, we should also input the datatype of the initializer.
 (If we are not sure what the datatype is, click `NODE PROPERTIES->type->?`, we may get some clues.)

 > The latest version (after 2023.12.10) supports reading initializer values from numpy file!
 Just click the "Open *.npy" button and select the numpy file, the values will be parsed and shown in the above placeholder.
-The valus can be furtherly editted.
+The values can be furtherly editted.

 <img src="./docs/edit_initializer_from_npy.png" style="zoom:50%;" />